Nutritional Facts About Strawberries

 Here are some valuable nutritional facts about strawberries.

 The first thing everyone always wants to know about any food is its carb content.
 Strawberries do contain carbohydrates, like most fruit.
 They come in at about 7.7%.
-A medium-sized strawberry, weighing in at around 12 grams has 0.9 grams of carbohydrates contained within.
+A medium-sized strawberry, weighing in at around 12 grams has 0.9 grams of carbohydrates contained within it.
 This low carb content has a lot to do with the strawberry’s super high water content.

 The carbs that are contained within strawberries mostly come as a result of simple sugars such as glucose, fructose and sucrose.
 For every 100 grams of strawberries you’ve got about 6 digestible grams of carb content.

 Ah fiber, that magical thing that makes the world “go”.
 (See what I did there?)
 Strawberries have some fiber in them.
 About three grams of fiber come out of one cup of strawberries.
 That is both soluble and insoluble.
 Fiber makes up 26% of the carbohydrate content in a strawberry.